someone444/chat_web_sockets/README.md

-# Simple WebSocket Chat App
+# Ripple: Simple WebSocket Chat App

 This is a basic real-time chat app using FastAPI and WebSockets.
 Users can join with a name, send public and private messages, and see who’s typing.